-The Friends of Plymouth City Museum and Art Gallery (FPCMAG) is a registered charity whose principal purpose is to support our work of and help us acquire objects for public display.
+The Friends of Plymouth City Museum and Art Gallery (FPCMAG) is a registered charity whose principal purpose is to support our work and help us acquire objects for public display.

-We raise money through annual subscriptions and special events held throughout the year.
+The Friends raise money through annual subscriptions and special events held throughout the year.

 - paintings and sketches of local scenes by famous Westcountry artists